-Instrumental Variable Estimation and Behavioral Elasticities.-One way to illustrate effect sizes is to estimate two-stage least squares specifications, where the endogenous belief of interest is instrumented with the randomized information provision.
-For example, Bottan and Perez-Truglia (2020) find that a 1 percentage point increase in home price expectations reduces the probability of selling within six months by 2.5 percentage points.
+Instrumental variable estimation and behavioral elasticities One way to illustrate effect sizes is to estimate two-stage least squares specifications, where the endogenous belief of interest is instrumented with the randomized information provision.
+For example, Bottan and Perez-Truglia (2020a) find that a 1 percentage point increase in home price expectations reduces the probability of selling within 6 months by 2.5 percentage points.
 Roth and Wohlfart (2020) find that a 10 percentage point increase in the perceived likelihood of a recession leads to a decrease in planned consumption growth by 13 percent of a standard deviation.
-"Behavioral elasticites" are a simple measure of the effect of beliefs on behavior that is comparable across settings.
+A simple measure of the effect of beliefs on behavior that is comparable across settings are "behavioral elasticities."
 Such elasticities can be calculated by regressing the log of the outcome of interest on the log of posterior beliefs instrumented by the treatment assignment.
-For example, Cullen and Perez-Truglia (2022) find that increasing the perceived manager salary by 10 percent would increase the number of hours worked by 1.5 percent.
+For example, Cullen and Perez-Truglia (2018) find that increasing the perceived manager salary by 10% would increase the number of hours worked by 1.5%.
 The key advantage of these approaches is that they make it easier to compare results across settings.
-The key disadvantage is that the exclusion restriction needed for an IV estimation may not hold, as the information provided may change several beliefs simultaneously (see our discussion on cross-learning).
+The key disadvantage is that the exclusion restriction needed for an IV estimation may not hold as the information provided may change several beliefs simultaneously (see our discussion on cross-learning).

-Sample Sizes.-While information provision experiments often produce relatively large effects on beliefs, effect sizes on stated preferences or behavioral outcomes are typically much lower.
-Indeed, it is not uncommon to observe null effects on the main outcomes the targeted ideological group (Nyhan and Reifler 2010).
-However, while the evidence on the effectiveness of correction of misperceptions in the political domain is mixed, such "backfiring" effects seem to be the exception (Nyhan 2020, Guess et al. 2020, Nyhan 2021).
+16In some cases information interventions not only fail to correct, but even increase misperceptions among the targeted ideological group (Nyhan and Reifler, 2010).
+However, while the evidence on the effectiveness of correction of misperceptions in the political domain is mixed, such "backfiring" effects seem to be the exception (Guess et al., 2020; Nyhan, 2020, 2021).

-of interest despite a large and significant first stage on beliefs (e.g., Kuziemko et al. 2015; Alesina, Stantcheva, and Teso 2018; Haaland and Roth 2023).
+Sample sizes While information provision experiments often produce relatively large effect sizes on beliefs, effect sizes on stated preferences or behavioral outcomes are typically much lower.
+Indeed, it is not uncommon to observe null effects on the main outcomes of interest despite a large and significant first stage on beliefs (e.g., Alesina et al. 2018c; Haaland and Roth 2021; Kuziemko et al. 2015).
 Furthermore, how elastic different outcomes are with respect to changes in beliefs naturally varies a lot across different settings, making it difficult to make a generic recommendation about optimal sample sizes.
 For instance, an information provision experiment studying actual voting turnout-a sticky outcome where it is unrealistic to expect large effects of an information treatment-requires a larger sample size than a similar information provision experiment studying self-reported voting intentions.

-While the optimal sample size depends on the context, null findings are not uncommon in information provision experiments, and it is important to have sufficient statistical power to be able to measure a null finding relatively precisely.
+While the optimal sample size depends on the context, null findings are not uncommon in information provision experiments and it is important to have sufficient statistical power to be able to measure a null finding relatively precisely.
 As a minimum, we think information provision experiments should have at least 80 percent power to detect a treatment effect of 15 percent of a standard deviation.
 This requires a sample size of at least 700 respondents per treatment arm of interest.
 For studies including a follow-up study, one should take into account the likely attrition between the main study and the follow-up and adjust the power calculation accordingly.
 For instance, if one expects a 30 percent attrition between the main study and a follow-up, one needs an initial sample size of 1,000 respondents per treatment arm to have 80 percent power to detect a treatment effect of 15 percent of a standard deviation in the follow-up.

-9. Concluding Remarks
+9 Concluding remarks